Manisha2179-wq/ExAI-in-Medical-Imaging/ReadMe_CAM.md

 # CAM Implementation in Keras
-This repository contains an implementation of Class Activation Mapping (CAM) using Keras.
-CAM is a technique used to visualize the regions in an image that are important for a model's predictions, providing insights into the decision-making process of convolutional neural networks (CNNs).
+This repository provides implementations of Class Activation Mapping (CAM) and Gradient-weighted Class Activation Mapping (Grad-CAM) for explaining the predictions of convolutional neural networks (CNNs).
+These techniques generate visual explanations by highlighting important regions in input images that are responsible for the model's decision.

 # Table of Contents
 1. Introduction